 The combined gravity concentrates are batch-processed through two 3m3 flotation cells to float off sulphides.
-The non-floating material, principally scheelite, is discharged into a dewatering cone, and then goes through a rotary kiln dryer, followed by three-stage high intensity magnetic separation, to
+The non-floating material, principally scheelite, is discharged into a dewatering cone, and then goes through a rotary kiln dryer, followed by three-stage high intensity magnetic separation, to remove any remaining mill steel and pyrrhotite and any para-magnetics (mainly pyroxene).
+A final high grade scheelite concentrate constitutes the final saleable product, and typically has a grade of approximately 65% WO3.

-The currently predicted overall recovery of WO_3 for the reprocessing of tailings is 46%.
+The currently predicted overall recovery of WO3 for the reprocessing of tailings is 46%.
 Raising this tailings recovery to 50-55% levels is one of the targets of on-going metallurgical test work.

-The evaluation work was carried out and prepared in compliance with Canadian National Instrument 43-101, and the mineral resources in this estimate were calculated using the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM"), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM in May, 2014.
+The evaluation work was carried out and prepared in compliance with NI 43-101, and the mineral resources in this estimate were calculated using the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM"), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by the CIM in May, 2014.
 The current resource estimation is shown in Table 1 and Table 2.

-Table 1- Los Santos - Measured and Indicated Mineral Resources
+Table 1- Los Santos - Measured and Indicated Mineral ResourcesAt June 30, 2015